 - PEG compounds

 - Sodium laureth sulfate

 So, with that, I encourage you to start a new safe skincare routine.
 Go through your current products, and ditch any ones that might contain even the slightest traces of endocrine disruptors.
-If you try some of the 100% PURE products, I’d love to hear your thoughts!
+If you try any of the products listed above, I’d love to hear your thoughts!